• Skip to primary navigation

 You’ll want to consider your feelings in setting yourself up to possibly pay that expense, or any other loss you can self-fund.
 That’s why paying a little bit for insurance and self-funding for less isn’t unreasonable.
 However, the technical (aggressive) approach that plays the odds best suggests self-funding whenever one has the financial means.

-Generally, even if you could make a small claim on your insurance, you probably don’t want to.
+could make a small claim on your insurance, you probably don’t want to.
 That’s because making claims can mean paying more for insurance in the future.

 Auto insurance is a good example of this.
 Imagine being in a small fender-bender.
 You’re at fault.
 The damage to your vehicle and theirs tallies several thousand dollars.
 Should you make a claim?
 If you can afford to cover that expense without involving the insurance company, that could be the best approach.